PostHog/posthog.com/contents/handbook/product/metrics.md

 - Analyzing any insight.
 Analyzing means viewing for 10 seconds or more.
 Insights include: trends, funnels, paths, lifecycle, stickiness.
 - Analyzing a recording.
 Watching a recording for 10 seconds or more.
 - Analyzing a correlation analysis report.
 Analyzing means viewing for 10 seconds or more.
 - Analyzing a dashboard.
 Analyzing means viewing a dashboard for 10 seconds or more.
-Viewing a dashboard does not fire "insight analyzed" events for its dashboard items.
+Viewing a dashboard does not fire "insight analyzed" events for its dashboard items. _Introduced on Feb 21._

 **Adding new insights**